Dynamics of Schwarz reflections: the mating phenomena: Iterated reflections with respect to the cardioid and a circle

 2) A weaker upper bound on the number of neutral cycles of $F_a$ can be obtained by employing Fatou's classical perturbation arguments (see \cite[Lemma~13.2]{M1new}) \end{remark}

-\subsection{Dynamical Uniformization of The Tiling Set}
+\subsection{Dynamical uniformization of the tiling set}

-Recall that in the basin of infinity of a quadratic anti-polynomial, the dynamics is conjugate to the model map $\overline{z}^2$ via the B{\"o}ttcher coordinate.
+Near the super-attracting fixed point at infinity, the dynamics of a quadratic anti-polynomial is conjugate to the model map $\overline{z}^2$ via the B{\"o}ttcher coordinate (see \cite[Lemma~1]{Na1}).
 For the maps $F_a$, we have the following analogue of B{\"o}ttcher coordinates in the tiling set $T_a^\infty$ that conjugates $F_a$ to the reflection map $\rho$ arising from the ideal triangle group $\mathcal{G}$ (see Section~\ref{ideal_triangle} for definitions of the ideal triangle $\Pi$ and the reflection map $\rho$).

-\subsubsection{Uniformization of The Tiling Set}
+\subsubsection{Uniformization of the tiling set}

 Note that for $a\in\C\setminus\left(\left(-\infty,-\frac{1}{12}\right)\cup\cC(\mathcal{S})\right)$, the critical value $\infty$ eventually escapes to the tile $T_a^0$.
 This leads to the following definition of depth for parameters in the escape locus.